wheelerlab-uwec/wrmXpress-gui/README.md

 # wrmXpress-gui
-A GUI for wrmXpress using Daash
+A GUI for wrmXpress using Dash.